R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 This code listens to messages from your Twitch chat (via your own Twitch account) and presses buttons/keys accordingly to make you do an action in-game.

+Currently, this system only supports Hold to Scope / Hold to Crouch rather than Toggle.
+You also need to input your binds manually if they are different to mine.

+Neither of these caveats will be present in the final version, in which I hope to pull binds directly from the game settings files.

 ## Setup

 1. **Download all the files.**